Sitecorgi/drjoannepaul/content/publications.md

 '\[An] entertaining and thought-provoking new biography...
 Paul is terrific at evoking the sights and spaces of 16th-century London' LITERARY REVIEW

+'Joanne Paul has created a portrait of Thomas More that is epic, intimate and profoundly relatable to the modern reader.
+In Paul’s hands he is neither overly good nor bad; he just is.
+We are in a new age of tyrants – Thomas More shows the necessity of speaking truth to power at all costs' LEAH REDMOND CHAN

+'A work of proper scholarly history as well as a wonderful narrative read...Joanne Paul goes back to the words More wrote himself, to try and get at More before fame and the accusations against him took hold.
+I so enjoyed the result' SUZANNAH LIPSCOMB

+'Very impressive' ALISON WEIR

 '\[An] exceptionally well-researched biography...
 As compellingly as a novel, the story of More's rise and fall is vividly told' ELIZABETH NORTON \
 \
 'THE definitive biography of one of history's most complex and often inscrutable characters' NATHEN AMIN

 #### [The House of Dudley](https://uk.bookshop.org/a/12264/9781405937191)